 Triple Up: This rule allows the player to triple the bet once he/she had seen their first two cards to try and multiply their real money winnings.

-Players that are looking for a more straight-forward game will prefer European Blackjack which also has many advantages.
-The use of only two decks lowers the house edge, and for some makes it easier to try and count cards.
+Players who are looking for a more straightforward game will prefer European Blackjack, which also has many advantages.
+The use of only two decks lowers the house edge and, for some, makes it easier to try and count cards.
 Fewer game variations and simpler, common rules make European Blackjack easier to learn and master.
-So no wonder that European Blackjack has been so popular around the world for nearly three centuries.
+So, no wonder that European Blackjack has been so popular around the world for nearly three centuries.

 If you are a strategic player that is looking to increase your chances of winning by developing skills and employing aggressive tactics, American Blackjack is the game for you.
 But if you are after a fun, mind-clearing experience at the casino table which also involves the exciting prospect of winning, you should probably start with European Blackjack.

-Most importantly, enjoy the game and keep it fun and safe with whichever version of Blackjack you choose.
+Most importantly, enjoy the game at the top online blackjack sites and keep it fun and safe with whichever version of Blackjack you choose.